*

 On the other hand even highly accepted fonts such as Helvetica/Arial look blurry and clumsy when font smoothing is on.

-Just compare these two, first the crispy version without ClearType, this is what I see and then the default ClearType font smoothing version, this is what most of my readers see:
+This is what I saw and then the default ClearType font smoothing version, the one most of my readers saw:

-Is the second one really better readable as Microsoft claims?
 I doubt it.
 In case it’s just me, look at the font, it looks blurry and ugly.

 Even in case you don’t care you will notice on a sub-conscious level and dislike the overall user experience.

 The smoothed Arial barely resembles the elegance of the classic Helvetica font it is based on.
-When anti-aliased Arial loses its elegance completely.

-Microsoft has introduced a special set of proprietary fonts that look OK with ClearType, most notable Calibri, but these fonts are mostly Windows only:
+Microsoft has introduced a special set of proprietary fonts that look OK with ClearType.

-Users on other platforms may see other fonts instead.
 Apple and Linux systems are reportedly better at font smoothing than Windows.

 Yet you also want to make your site look more or less the same on all platforms, don’t you?
-Remember to check on mobile phones as well!

-It doesn’t even have to be a corporate identity.
-The sheer readability of body text improves or deteriorates a lot depending on whether you have taken font smoothing into account or not.
+Why?
+It is depending on whether you have taken font smoothing into account or not.

 Many fonts that are perfect in small sizes without font smoothing are causing problems once font smoothing is switched on.

 On the other hand your perfectly smooth font can look really broken on systems not using font smoothing.
-Not every font works both ways with font smoothing turned on and off:

 The example above is ironically taken from the Usability Post article on font smoothing.
-With ClearType off there is no font smoothing left

 The font is looking really weird.
 It’s broken in a way.
 Notice the bizarre additions to the “e” for example.

-Anyway, neither keeping on using your standard fonts like Verdana or Helvetica/Arial nor using some new smooth by design fonts like Calibri is the perfect solution.
+Yet neither keeping on using your standard fonts like Verdana or Helvetica/Arial nor using some new smooth by design fonts like Calibri is the perfect solution.

 For each one of them there are real life use cases or rather users who won’t be able to view them properly.
 You can’t rely on them.

-Webfonts for body text
+Do Webfonts work for body text?

-Of course there is third kind of solution I want to suggest today: webfonts.
 Webfonts are a by now popular way of modern font replacement for high quality typography.

 Webfonts are often basically rented fonts you access on a third party server.
-Google Fonts is by now the most popular free webfont foundry.

 You can display body text using Webfonts not just headlines unlike the early font replacement techniques.

 There are even a lot of free Webfonts from a few services you can use.
 Sadly it’s not as easy as you might expect.
-The choice of the right font and font size is crucial to ensure readability.

-• Some fonts will look OK with old school font smoothing but not with ClearType.
+- Some fonts will look OK with old school font smoothing but not with ClearType.

-• Some font sizes are too small to be still readable using webfonts.
+- Some font sizes are too small to be still readable using webfonts.

-• Many fonts are too fancy to be of use for body text.
+- Many fonts are too fancy to be of use for body text.

 So you have to chose the body text font wisely and test it even on Windows on several browsers and with ClearType on and off.